 The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-STEP 6.
-Add half of the reserved tea and mix well.
+- Add 3/4 cup of the reserved tea and mix well.
 Add more tea a little at a time until the mixture is the consistency of cake batter.
-(Note: you may not need all the tea.)
+(Note: you likely won’t need all the tea.)

 - Because there is no fat (other than the yolk of the egg) in the batter, it’s important to adequately prepare the pan to prevent sticking.
 In addition to a liberal application of shortening or butter, you may wish to also line the pan with parchment paper and a spritz of cooking spray.